CIRCUITS OF SUCCESS

 In 2014, I started as a software developer at Cary Medical Center in Caribou, Maine.
-My job is initially building software and tools used for reporting and analysis of data in their medical records and financial systems.
-Part of my job is to automate previously labor-intensive tasks allowing users to build their own custom ad-hoc reports.
+My job was initially building software and tools used for reporting and analysis of data in their medical records and financial systems.
+Part of my job was to automate previously labor-intensive tasks allowing users to build their own custom ad-hoc reports.

-Currently, I am using Microsoft technologies like SQL Server and Visual Studio VB.NET and ASP.NET to build Windows and web-based software.
-I also work with a small team of hospital IT staff who provide help desk support, as well as maintain the hardware, software and telephones, networking equipment, and even medical devices around the hospital.
+I have used Microsoft technologies like SQL Server and Visual Studio VB.NET and ASP.NET to build Windows and web-based software.
+I also worked with a small team of hospital IT staff who provided help desk support, as well as maintained the hardware, software and telephones, networking equipment, and even medical devices around the hospital.

 Because Maine is where I want to be.
 While it can be more difficult to find technology jobs in Maine, especially in Northern Maine, I will do everything I can do to stay here.

 I also am a big believer in a work/life balance.
 This career, so far, has allowed me to have a healthy balance, where I can earn a living and still have time to enjoy what this state has to offer and stay close to family.